Fudan-iGEM/2024-wiki/src/software.md

 The similarity relationships and reference relationships between parts are stored in a Neo4j database, a powerful graph database well-suited for handling complex relationships.
 For visualization, the software uses [Neovis.js](https://neo4j-contrib.github.io/neovis.js/), a JavaScript library that provides an interactive way to explore the graph data.

-## DBTL Cycle
+## DBTL Cycle of Our Software Tool

-(the following will be transferred to Engineering page)

 ### First Round